 Lightning-surge generators are sold as lightning-surge testers that conform to various standards.
-When the charge voltage is several kV, the mechanism is not so complicated.
-A capacitor with a high voltage resistance is necessary; however, by charging in parallel and discharging in series, it is also possible to create a surge generator using a relatively easily available capacitor with a low voltage resistance.
-Examples of lightning-surge testers that can typically be purchased are shown in Table I.1.8-1 and Figure I.1.8-1.
-Compact models that are used for maintenance in the field have a sufficiently large output compared with the vulnerability of the device, so if it is assumed that it is used in Zone 0 to 3, then at PII and AII, a charge voltage (open end voltage) of 10 kV becomes a threat.
+When the charge voltage is several kV, the mechanism is not very complicated.
+However, a capacitor with a high voltage resistance is necessary.
+By charging in parallel and discharging in series, it is also possible to create a surge generator using a relatively easily available capacitor with a low voltage resistance.
+Examples of lightning-surge testers that can typically be purchased are shown in Table I.7 and Figure I.17.
+Compact models that are used for maintenance in the field have a sufficiently large output compared with the vulnerability of the device, so if it is assumed that it is used in Zone 0 to Zone 3, then at PII and AII, a charge voltage (open end voltage) of 10 kV becomes a threat.
 Also, if outside a building is assumed to be Zone 0, then 50 kV in PIV and AIV becomes a threat.

 In [IEC 61000-2-13], the threat is indicated as being large.
-However, when considering the threat from a lightning-surge generator, inside and outside a building, it is necessary to obtain a power supply, and it is necessary to connect directly to a conductor on a communication line or power line.
-For example, if it is impossible or difficult to make physical contact, as in the case when countermeasures using a protector or routine inspection patrols are thorough, it is not considered to be a threat.
-The risk of being able to make such physical contact is considered to be small in Zone 1 to 3, and even when the portability level is PII, it can be assumed that there could only be an attack from Zone 0.
+However, when considering the threat from a lightning-surge generator, inside and outside a building, it is necessary to obtain a power supply and to connect directly to a conductor on a communication line or power line.
+For example, if it is impossible or difficult to make physical contact, as is the case when countermeasures using a protector or routine inspection patrols are thorough, it is not considered to be a threat.
+The risk of being able to make such physical contact is considered to be small in Zone 1 to Zone 3 and even when the portability level is PII, it can be assumed that there could only be an attack from Zone 0.

-Portability level Availability level Model Waveform Maximum charge voltage Maximum output current PII AII Model A Combination 4.4 kV 2.2 kA PII AII Model B Combination · 10/700 6 kV · 6 kV 3 kA · 150 A PII AII Model C Combination 10 kV 5 kA PIII AIII Model D Combination · 10/700 15 kV · 15 kV 3 kA · 375 A PIII AIII Model E Combination · 10/700 25 kV · 25 kV 12.5 kV · 1 kA PIV AIV Model F Combination · 10/700 50 kV · 50 kV 25 kV · 10 kA
+Portability level Availability level Model Waveform Maximum charge voltage Maximum output current PII AII Model A Combination 4.4 kV 2.2 kA PII AII Model B Combination · 10/700 $6 kV \cdot 6 kV$ 3 kA · 150 A PII AII Model C Combination 10 kV 5 kA PIII AIII Model D Combination · 10/700 $15 \text{ kV} \cdot 15 \text{ kV}$ 3 kA · 375 A PIII AIII Model E Combination · 10/700 25 kV · 25 kV 12.5 kV · 1 kA PIV AIV Model F Combination · 10/700 $50 \text{ kV} \cdot 50 \text{ kV}$ $25 \text{ kV} \cdot 10 \text{ kA}$

-Table I.1.8-1 - Examples of lightning-surge generators
+Table I.7 - Examples of lightning-surge generators

-Figure I.1.8-1 - Examples of lightning-surge generators
+Figure I.17 - Examples of lightning-surge generators